Tydax/the-giant-plant-eater/content/posts/leftover-nut-roast-hot-sandwich.md

 author: Graham

 ---
 _My vision of sandwiches has been transformed by an establishment in Edinburgh called Abli’s.
+It is tucked away in Leith and is a gem of a gourmet cafe.
 They do amazing sandwiches made with focaccia bread and always have an imaginative plant-based option.
 They have influenced this sandwich which uses leftover nut roast.
 The contents of the fridge can be a great inspiration and it would be easy to adapt this big sandwich._

 ![](/content/images/img_20201228_142858_880.jpg)